Host Program

 Fall

 Students and host family at Harvard football gameStudents and host family at Harvard football gameAutumn in New England is a special time of year that hosts can share with students.
-Consider an afternoon of apple picking or cider pressing; a trip outside the city or the Arnold Arboretum for spectacular foliage; a Harvard football game; Halloween trick or treating or a costume party.
-It's a wonderful time to create and strengthen bonds of friendship.
+Consider an afternoon of apple picking or cider pressing; a trip outside the city or to the Arnold Arboretum for spectacular foliage; a Harvard football game; Halloween trick or treating or a costume party.
+Students likely will have more time available to spend with hosts in the fall semester than in the spring semester.

 The Holiday Season